skyla15/HireMeProject-/README.md

 > 2) Data Engineers with knowledge of ML/DL
 > 3) Data Engineers who maily work with data engineering
 + __ML Engineer__ : They work with models in specific domains(Computer Vision, Natural Language Process) and _apply these models to products.
-+ __Data Scientist__ : Mainly focus on theretical study in R&D department.
-Deep and profound knowledge of stastics is needed.
++ __Data Scientist__ : Mainly focus on theoretical study in R&D department.
+Deep and profound knowledge of statistics is needed.
 They also do the works that __ML engineers__(Design, Modify models, develope additional models) do
 + There are also other careers that I can follow such as Groth Hacker(Focusing on self-development more than on product using queries), Data Visualizers(Not many positions open in the market)

 ___